-NSW TrainLink runs daily services from Sydney to Dubbo, Moree, Armidale, Grafton, Casino and Brisbane.
-There are also twice-daily XPT services from Sydney to Melbourne, and the Sydney-Canberra route is served three times per day.
+NSW TrainLink runs daily services from Sydney to Dubbo, Moree, Armidale, Grafton, Casino, Albury and Brisbane.
+There are also thrice-daily services from Sydney to Canberra, and weekly trains to Griffith and Broken Hill.
 The train may take a little longer than flying.
 But depending on where you’re going, it could be a more convenient option for travel to destinations across regional NSW.
 It could also be far cheaper than flying, especially if you’re travelling on a regular basis.

 The NSW TrainLink Discovery Pass

 For regular users of NSW TrainLink services, there is an excellent yet poorly-advertised deal that can save you hundreds or even thousands of dollars.
-For a fixed price, the NSW TrainLink Discovery Pass comes with unlimited regional train travel anywhere within NSW, as well as to Canberra, Melbourne and Brisbane.
+For a fixed price, the NSW TrainLink Discovery Pass comes with unlimited regional train travel anywhere within NSW, as well as to Canberra, Brisbane and (under normal circumstances) Melbourne.
 The Discovery Pass is available for fixed periods of 14 days, 1 month, 3 months or 6 months.
-But the best deal is the 6-month pass.
+The best deal is the 6-month pass.

 If you purchase a “Premium” travel pass, you’ll be entitled to book First Class where available.
 Considering this only costs a little more than the Economy pass, it’s well worth buying a Premium pass.